The Church of Jesus Christ of Latter-day Saints in Bulgaria: Congregations

 Congregations not part of a stake are called branches, regardless of size.

-Missions
+Mission

 When first missionaries arrived on September 12, 1990, Bulgaria was under the direction of the Austria Vienna East Mission.
 On July 1, 1991, the Bulgaria Sofia Mission was created with Bulgarian native Kiril P. Kiriakov as president.
 Kiril Kiriakov, native to Bulgaria, sought political assylem from communist Bulgaria in France and the United States in the 1960s.
 On July 1, 2015, the Bulgaria Sofia Mission was split, and the Central Eurasian Mission was created from it and the Russia Novosibirsk Missions with its mission office located in Istanbul, Turkey.
 In April 2018, Bulgaria was added to the mission and it was renamed the Bulgarian Central Eurasian Mission.
 Its offices were moved to Sofia, Bulgaria.
 Boundaries for this mission include Azerbaijan, Bulgaria, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.